-Lossy compression methods can be categorized as error-bounded and non-error-bounded based on whether the pointwise error is limited by user-defined bounds.
-Non-error-bounded methods can often achieve higher compression ratios while not constraining pointwise error within user-defined bounds.
-For example, neural network-based approaches, such as autoencoders~\cite{Liu_AE} and implicit neural representations~\cite{Neurcomp, NeRVI}, optimize for global reconstruction quality or perceptual similarity without providing explicit error guarantees.
-This work focuses on error-bounded lossy compression, which provides more precise control over data distortion, as discussed later.
+Lossy compression methods are categorized as error-bounded and non-error-bounded based on whether pointwise error is limited by user-defined bounds.
+Non-error-bounded methods often achieve higher compression ratios while not constraining pointwise error within user-defined bounds.
+For example, neural network-based approaches, such as autoencoders~\cite{Liu_AE} and implicit neural representations~\cite{Neurcomp, NeRVI}, optimize global reconstruction quality without error guarantees.
+We focus on error-bounded lossy compression that offers more precise control over data distortion, as discussed below.

 Error-bounded lossy compression achieves efficient data compression while ensuring that the introduced error remains within the user-defined error bound, providing high data quality.
 Error-bounded compression methods can be divided into prediction-based and transformation-based approaches.
-Prediction-based methods, like the SZ series~\cite{sz, sz3, Tao_2017, Kai2021,Qoz, huang2024cuszp2, huang2023cuszp}, estimate data points using predictors such as Lorenzo and then quantize the residuals for compression.
+Prediction-based methods, like the SZ series~\cite{sz, sz3, Tao_2017, Kai2021,Qoz, huang2024cuszp2, huang2023cuszp, huang2025lscomp}, estimate data points using predictors such as Lorenzo and then quantize the residuals for compression.
 Recent works further explore neural networks to improve prediction accuracy, including AE-SZ~\cite{liu_2021} and SRNN-SZ~\cite{liu2023srnsz}.
 FPZIP~\cite{FPZIP} and ISABELA~\cite{ISABELA} follow similar prediction-based approaches with bit-plane truncation and B-spline transformations, respectively.
-Transformation-based compressors, like ZFP~\cite{zfp}, TTHRESH~\cite{TTHRESH}, SPERR~\cite{SPERR}, and MGARD~\cite{MGARD}, apply techniques like wavelet transforms or tensor decompositions to compress data more efficiently.
+Transform-based compressors, like ZFP~\cite{zfp}, TTHRESH~\cite{TTHRESH}, SPERR~\cite{SPERR}, and MGARD~\cite{MGARD}, apply techniques like wavelet transforms or tensor decompositions to compress data more efficiently.
 For a more comprehensive survey of error-bounded lossy compression methods for scientific datasets, we refer readers to Di et al.~\cite{di2024survey}.